sojurner/linked-list/README.md

 # Linked-List
- Linked-list is a Bookmark application that allows users to create bookmarks and track read and unread links.
+ * Linked-list is a Bookmark application that allows users to create bookmarks and track read and unread links.
+ * Goals for this Project:
+  * Familiarize with local storage, DOM manipulation
+  * Applying semantic HTML
+  * CSS organization

 ### Technology
 * Javascript